Personal Injury Case in Fresno, CA

 Personal injury attorneys must collect all information on your damages in order to prove your claim.
 Your attorney cannot complete his or her investigation of your damages until you are done treating with doctors and other health care providers.

-Medical Records: When you finish with each provider, your attorney will order all of the relevant medical records, including ambulance records, if necessary.
+Medical Records: When you finish with each provider, your attorney will order all the relevant medical records, including ambulance records, if necessary.
 Your attorney may also order medical records from prior accidents or injuries, and records from later accidents or injuries, depending on the issues in your case.

 Medical Bills: Along with medical records, your lawyer will need to obtain all of your medical bills, even if they were paid by MEDPAY, your health insurance, Medicare/Medicaid or Medi-Cal.